Bird Lung

 After birth

 At birth, the baby's lungs are filled with fluid secreted by the lungs and are not inflated.
 After birth the infant's central nervous system reacts to the sudden change in temperature and environment.
-This triggers the first breath, within about 10 seconds after delivery.
+This triggers the first breath, within about ten seconds after delivery.
 Before birth, the lungs are filled with fetal lung fluid.
 After the first breath, the fluid is quickly absorbed into the body or exhaled.
 The resistance in the lung's blood vessels decreases giving an increased surface area for gas exchange, and the lungs begin to breathe spontaneously.
 This accompanies other changes which result in an increased amount of blood entering the lung tissues.

-At birth the lungs are very undeveloped with only around one sixth of the alveoli of the adult lung present.
+At birth, the lungs are very undeveloped with only around one sixth of the alveoli of the adult lung present.
 The alveoli continue to form into early adulthood, and their ability to form when necessary is seen in the regeneration of the lung.
 Alveolar septa have a double capillary network instead of the single network of the developed lung.
 Only after the maturation of the capillary network can the lung enter a normal phase of growth.
 Following the early growth in numbers of alveoli there is another stage of the alveoli being enlarged.

 Function